TankerHQ/quickstart-examples/client/web/tutorial/README.md

 Note that each time we call `tanker.encrypt()` a new key is generated.
 This is done for security reasons.

-So each time the note changes, we must ask the Tanker SDK to share access to the resource.
+We call each version of a note a *resource*.
+Each time the note changes, we must get its resource id and ask the Tanker SDK to share access to it.

 They are two places we need to do this: